dfelinto/blender-manual/manual/lighting/ambient_occlusion.rst

 Hints
 =====

 Ambient occlusion is a ray-tracing technique (at least with the :guilabel:`Raytrace` method), so it tends to be slow.
-Furthermore, performance severely depends on octree size, see the :doc:`rendering chapter <render>` for more information.
+Furthermore, performance severely depends on octree size, see the :doc:`rendering chapter </render>` for more information.